dokan-dev/dokan-dotnet/README.md

 applications.

 ## Unmounting
-Just run the bellow command or your file system application call DokanNet.Unmount to unmount a drive.
+Just run the bellow command or your file system application call Dokan.Unmount to unmount a drive.

    > dokanctl.exe /u DriveLetter